ko-ichi-h/khcoder/.github/ISSUE_TEMPLATE/10_01_en_errors.md

 **The error message as detailed as possible**
 Please do not abbreviate or translate the message.
 Please tell me as it is, verbatim.
 If you don't like to type, you can attach a screenshot.

 Other than errors in pop-up windows, the full console/terminal output really helps.
-On Windows, you can find the console window by clicking KH Coder icon in the task bar, the window has white texts on a black background.
+On Windows, you can find the console window by clicking KH Coder icon in the [task bar](https://en.wikipedia.org/wiki/Taskbar#Microsoft_Windows).
+The window has white texts on a black background.

 **To Reproduce**
 Steps to reproduce the behavior: